 1 employees solely of the client.
 A client shall be entitled to the benefit of any tax 2 credit, economic incentive, or other benefit arising as the result of the 3 employment of a covered employee of such client.
-Notwithstanding that the 4 professional employer organization is the federal form W-2 wage and tax 5 statement reporting employer, the client shall continue to qualify for such tax 6 credit, economic incentive, or benefit.
-If the grant or amount of any such 7 incentive is based on the number of employees, then each client shall be treated 8 as employing only those covered employees that are co-employed by each client.
-9 Covered employees working for other clients of the professional employer 10 organization shall not be counted.
-Each professional employer organization shall 11 provide, upon request by a client or any state agency responsible for 12 administration of any such tax credit, economic incentive, or benefit, information 13 reasonably required to support any request, claim, application, or any other 14 action by a client seeking any such tax credit, economic incentive, or benefit, 15 including wage information, and locations and duties of covered employees.
-16 (3) With respect to a bid, contract, purchase order, or agreement entered into with 17 the Commonwealth or any political subdivision of the Commonwealth, a client 18 company's status or certification as a small, minority-owned, disadvantaged, or 19 woman-owned business enterprise or as a historically underutilized business is 20 not affected because the client company has entered into an agreement with or 21 uses the services of a professional employer organization.
+Notwithstanding that the 4 professional employer organization is the federal form W-2 wage and tax 5 statement reporting employer, the client shall continue to qualify for the tax 6 credit, economic incentive, or benefit.
+If the grant or amount of any incentive is 7 based on the number of employees, then each client shall be treated as employing 8 only those covered employees that are co-employed by each client.
+Covered 9 employees working for other clients of the professional employer organization 10 shall not be counted.
+Each professional employer organization shall provide, 11 upon request by a client or any state agency responsible for administration of any 12 tax credit, economic incentive, or benefit, information reasonably required to 13 support any request, claim, application, or any other action by a client seeking 14 any tax credit, economic incentive, or benefit, including wage information, 15 locations, and duties of covered employees.
+16 (3) With respect to a bid, contract, purchase order, or agreement entered into with 17 the Commonwealth or any political subdivision of the Commonwealth, a client 18 company's status or certification as a small, minority-owned, disadvantaged, or 19 woman-owned business enterprise or as a historically underutilized business 20 shall not affected because the client company has entered into an agreement with 21 or uses the services of a professional employer organization.
 22 →SECTION 4.
-A NEW SECTION OF KRS CHAPTER 336 IS CREATED TO 23 READ AS FOLLOWS: 24 (1) A person engaged in providing professional employer services pursuant to a co- 25 employment relationship in which all or a majority of the employees of a client 26 are covered employees shall be registered under Sections 1 to 11 of this Act.
+A NEW SECTION OF KRS CHAPTER 336 IS CREATED TO 23 REA AD AS FOLLOWS: 24 (1) A person engaged in providing professional employer services pursuant to a co- 25 employment relationship in which all or a majority of the employees of a client 26 are covered employees shall be registered under Sections 1 to 11 of this Act.
 A 27 person who is not registered under Sections 1 to 11 of this Act shall not offer or